NetherGamesMC/support/docs/cosmetic-crate-keys.md

 - Rainbow

 ## Bed Break Effects
-Bed Break Effects are triggered whenever you destroy an opponents bed in BedWars The following bed break effects are available:
+Bed Break Effects are triggered whenever you destroy an opponents bed in Bedwars

+The following bed break effects are available:
 - Sphere Firework
 - Star Firework